slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Smart people are so good at discovering their own flaws but so mid at actually fixing them.
 Is the solution to most of their problems just experimental drugs or getting a job in sales?"
 -- anuatluru@x*

+> *"Introverts, being "too nice" is not kindness, it’s a trauma response.
+Where does this come from?
+For many, it starts in childhood: Growing up in unpredictable environments; having to please parents to avoid punishment or neglect; believing your worth depends on keeping others happy.
+This behavior becomes survival."
+-- karunpal@x*

+> *"The introvert/extrovert dichotomy has always struck me as a bit silly.
+People generally gain energy spending time with people they feel they can be their authentic selves around.
+They generally spend energy being around people they feel they can’t."
+-- kaseyklimes@x*